dustinpfister/jskey-walk/roadmap.md

   * (done) a forFile script can just be a plan old object
   * (done) dir property of a forFile Object can be used in place of the t option when using the walk command
   * (done) The forFile Object can have a forFile method of course
-  * The forFile Object can have an onDone method
+  * (done) The forFile Object can have an onDone method
   * The forFile Object can have a beforeWalk method that will fire before walking begins